swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///   - index: The index of the element to initialize public func initializeElement(at index: Index, to value: Element)

-  /// Updates the initialized buffer element at `index` with the given value.
-  ///
-  /// The destination element must be initialized, or
-  /// `Element` must be a trivial type.
-This method is equivalent to:
-  ///
-  ///     self[index] = value
-  ///
-  /// - Parameters:
-  ///   - value: The value used to update the buffer element's memory.
-  ///   - index: The index of the element to update public func updateElement(at index: Index, to value: Element)

   /// Retrieves and returns the buffer element at `index`,
   /// leaving that element's memory uninitialized.
   ///